openwms/org.openwms.core.preferences.lib/README.md

 # Purpose

-This service belongs to the OpenWMS CORE services and offers basic functionality to deal with application configuration and preferences.
-Configuration & Preferences is stored in an Users scope only, or for a given Role, specific to a Module (aka Microservice) or the whole
+The OpenWMS.org Preferences microservice deals with configuration and preferences on application level.
+It can be used to store preferences in different scopes.
+Scopes can inherit preferences from each other.
+Preferences may stored in an Users scope only, or for a given Role, specific to a module (aka microservice) or the whole application.
-Application.

 # Resources